 Those were the golden days of independent travel.
 When we could improvise and travel in relative safety.
-Even if we were often the only tourists on a crowded dolmus, on a steep, windy road, deep in the Kurdish mountains.
+Even if it meant we were the only tourists on a crowded dolmus, on a steep, windy road, deep in the Kurdish mountains.

-In large part, this was thanks to the hospitality of people we encountered on buses and dolmuses, and in towns like Doğubayazıt and Diyarbakir.
+Our relative safety was thanks to the hospitality of the people we encountered on buses and dolmuses.
+And in towns like Doğubayazıt and Diyarbakir.
 My travel-journal records many interactions and acts of kindness:

 After travelling all day along the Soviet border, we arrived in Doğubayazıt at 6 PM — too late to push on to Van.
 A tourist rep invited our little group to his office to discuss hotels and excursions.
 He gave us a good rundown on prices and an itinerary to visit local sites and the Iranian border, before taking us on to Van.
 After business, he served çay and showed me how to play a tune on his saz.
 He also gave me tips on tapes to look for in the markets.
 “Kurdish music,” he explained, “because I am a Kurd, not a Turk.”

 We regrouped in the morning and set off in a mini-bus with our guide and driver.
 The tour included visits to mountain top villages, the impressive ruins of the Ishak Pasha Palace, the “resting place of Noah’s Ark“, and the “world’s second-largest meteorite crater“.
 With a çay-break at the Iranian border.